 My name is Francesca Morbidelli, I live in Firenze, Italy.
 I’m a beer writer, taster, educator and a beer judge.

-In 2006, I founded the Beer Tasting and Homebrewers’ Association “La Pinta Medicea” with some friends (located in Florence).
+In 2006, with some friends, I founded the Beer Tasting and Homebrewers Association “La Pinta Medicea”.
 At that time, the Italian beer scene was rather desolate, we were the first ones in Florence (and there were very few of us in Italy) to organize homebrewing lessons, meetings, as well as other events (dinners, tastings, markets, public presentations and online articles), all aimed at publicizing and spreading the Italian craft beer culture.

 Over the past ten years, I have attended any tasting courses that were available (or possible) in Italy: MoBI, Unionbirrai, Slow Food, Fermento Birra and even at our Pinta Medicea when we had guest teachers.
 I attended the lessons of the best beer experts in Italy: Lorenzo “Kuaska” Dabove, Flavio Boero, Leonardo di Vincenzo, Agostino Arioli.